MicheleCioccarelli/blob-dl/README.md

 - `Best possible quality` tells yt-dlp to automatically choose the "best" quality, for more information see yt-dlp's [wiki](https://github.com/yt-dlp/yt-dlp#format-selection)

-- `Smallest file size` is self-explanatory
+- `Smallest file size` uses the format which results in the smallest file size

 - `Choose a format to recode the video to` requires ffmpeg: after the video is downloaded, it is converted to a file format of your choosing

-- `Choose a format to download the video in` doesn't require ffmpeg: it shows a list of formats directly available for download from YouTube without needing to convert things
+- `Choose a format to download the video in` doesn't require ffmpeg: it shows a list of formats directly available for download from YouTube without needing to convert anything

+Blob-dl will ask further questions, but they are self-explanatory

 # Features

 ### Format conversion
-Blob-dl was designed to download large song playlists directly as audio files, as a result choosing between downloading audio files, normal video files or video-only files is very easy
+Blob-dl was designed to download large song playlists directly as audio files.
+Choosing between downloading audio files, normal video files or video-only files is very easy

 ### Error tracking